June 24, July 29, August 26 & September 16

 As both an ‘80s music trailblazer and standard bearer, Richard Blade has become a Los Angeles legend.
 Soon after arriving in L.A. from his native U.K. in 1982, Richard Sheppard took a new last name inspired by Ridley Scott’s dystopian sci-fi masterpiece Blade Runner.
 (How wonderfully ‘80s is that?)
 Within months, his highly rated KROQ show led to his becoming the #1 Arbitron-rated radio personality on the West Coast.
 During that same time, he hosted the influential daily video show MV3, and later, Video One.
 A multi-talented artist, Blade is also an actor (appearing in the beloved ’80s series Square Pegs, among other shows), TV writer, and producer.
 He can currently be heard daily on JACK-FM with “Richard Blade’s Flashback Lunch” program.

 For the members of this high-energy cover band, the ‘80s never go out of style.
-Whether it’s nu wave, hair metal, arena rock, R&B, or hip hop, Betamaxx take it to the max—like, totally to the max!
+Whether it’s New Wave, hair metal, arena rock, R&B, or hip-hop, Betamaxx take it to the max—like, totally to the max!
 That’s why they were nominated the best cover band in the O.C.

-Food trucks include Austyn’s, Baby’s Badass Burgers, Bakery Truck, Border Grill, Coolhaus, Lobsta Truck, Mandoline Grill, Meat the Greek, Paradise Cookies & Ice Cream, Peaches’ Smokehouse, Rice Balls of Fire, The Chairman Truck, The Grilled Cheese Truck, The Lobos Truck, The Pudding Truck, Woody’s Grill, and more!
+Food trucks include Austyn’s, Baby’s Badass Burgers, Border Grill, Lobsta Truck, Mandoline Grill, Paradise Cookies & Ice Cream, Peaches’ Smokehouse, Ragin Cajun, Rice Balls of Fire, The Chairman Truck, The Grilled Cheese Truck, The Lobos Truck, The Pudding Truck, and Woody’s Grill.

 NOTE: Food and beverages are not included in the ticket price.
 Outside food and beverages, backpacks, coolers, or oversized purses will not be permitted.
 During evening events, animals are given access to their night houses for their comfort.
 As a result, some animals may not choose to be on exhibit.